TebogoYungMercykay/TebogoYungMercykay/README.md

 ## Employment
 ____________________________________________________________________________________
 - Computer Laboratory Technician
-- Part-Tine at the Mamelodi IT Labs (University of Pretoria)
+- Part-Time at the Mamelodi IT Labs (University of Pretoria)
 - Skills:
   - Software Installation
   - Hardware Installation